nuvolaris/nuvolaris/README.md

  - Docker, at least 20.x (either Docker Desktop or Docker CE)
  - VSCode, at least 1.63.x

-then  **assign 8 gigabytes to Docker** and open the project as follows.
+then  `ASSIGN AT LEAST 8 GIGABYTES TO DOCKER`** and open the project as follows.

 ![](docs/devenv.png)